ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-02-04-tagalog-pipeline.md

 vectors and pretraining can improve F1-score** by at least 2pp.

+{% include table-caption.html caption="Pipeline performance.
+Evaluated on the development set.
+Using *default hyperparameters." %}

 | Setup                                   | Precision                | Recall                    | F1-score                   |
 |-----------------------------------------|--------------------------|---------------------------|----------------------------|
 | Baseline                                | 0.87±0.01          |  0.87±0.01          |  0.87±0.00           |